Tender Jargon Buster

 Competitive Contract Notice

-OJEU public sector contract opportunity advertised via TED, OJEU, Supply2.gov etc (see other definitions).
+Public sector contract opportunity advertised via Contracts Finder, Find a Tender, etc (see how to find tenders).
 These are classified by one of four ‘Nature of the Contract’ categories: Works, Services, Goods or Research (scientific).
+See Public Procurement Regulations.

 Competitive Contract Notice Award